limu-research/2025-SAC-RNN-Attention-KD/README.md

 This repository contains supplementary materials for the following conference paper:

-Sukrit Leelaluk, Cheng Tang, Valdemar Švábenský and Atsushi Shimada.
+Sukrit Leelaluk, Cheng Tang, Valdemar Švábenský and Atsushi Shimada.\
-Early Prediction of Student Performance Using Knowledge Distillation RNN-Attention Models Submitted to the 40th ACM/SIGAPP Symposium On Applied Computing (SAC 2025).
+**Early Prediction of Student Performance Using Knowledge Distillation RNN-Attention Models**.\
+In Proceedings of the 40th ACM/SIGAPP Symposium On Applied Computing ([SAC 2025](https://www.sigapp.org/sac/sac2025/)).\

 # File description